-“A Google business listing is tied directly to local search results, also known as the ‘map pack,’” explained Mike Tortorice, owner of digital agency Infront Webworks.
+“A Google business listing is tied directly to local search results, also known as the ‘map pack,’” explained Mike Tortorice, digital marketing manager of Infront Webworks.
 “This is the first thing someone sees when searching for a service or business.
 There is no other way to be in the map pack unless you have a Google Business Listing.
 By being first in line, you are driving valuable traffic to your website or receiving qualified leads to your phone.”

 Easy access to your business info

 Being listed as a business with Google helps potential customers quickly access information about your business, such as hours of operation, physical address and phone number.

 Imagine a customer is about to head your way and enters your business name into a Google Maps search.
 If your hours are incorrect, he or she will see a warning message in bold, red letters indicating your store is currently closed or will be closing soon.
 If your business is actually open, you’ve just lost business.
 Sure, there’s a chance the customer might call to make sure the posted hours are correct, but it’s one more hurdle to cross to get them to walk through your door.

 Once you’ve claimed your Google business listing, updating your regular business hours — or a special holiday schedule — is easy.
 You don’t want someone showing up to your closed business, nor do you want anyone missing out on extended holiday hours.

 A better SEO ranking

 Having an accurate business listing with Google will also boost your ranking in local search results, increasing your chances of being seen by customers in the area who are searching for the services or products you provide.

 According to Luke Bastin, owner of California-based SEO firm PDA Buzz, Google is “the leading portal for prospects looking to make contact with local businesses,” so ensuring your information is accurate and includes the right search terms is key.